11/6/2024

 Operator

 Good morning.
-Welcome to the Brinks Company's Third Quarter 2024 Earnings Call.
-This morning Brinks issued a press release detailing its Third Quarter 2024 results.
+Welcome to the Brinks Company's third quarter 2024 earnings call.
+This morning, Brinks issued a press release detailing its third quarter 2024 results.
 The company also filed an 8K that includes the release and the slides that will be used in today's call.
-The release and slides are available in the investor relations section of the company's At this time, all participants are in listen-only mode.
+The release and slides are available in the investor relations section of the company's website at investors.brinks.com.
+At this time, all participants are in listen-only mode.
 A question and answer session will follow the presentation.
 As a reminder, this conference is being recorded and will be available for replay.
 This call and the Q&A session will contain forward-looking statements.
 Actual results could differ materially from projected or estimated results.
 Information regarding factors that could cause such differences are available in the footnotes of today's press release and in the company's most recent SEC filings.
 Information presented and discussed on this call is representative of today only.
 Brinks assumes no obligation to update any forward-looking statements.
 The call is copyrighted and may not be used without written permission from Brinks.
-I will now turn it over to your host, Jesse Jenkins, Vice President of Investor and Investor Relations.
+I will now turn it over to your host, Jesse Jenkins, Vice President of Investor Relations.
 Mr. Jenkins, you may begin.

 speaker

 Thanks and good morning.
-Joining me today are CEO Mark Eubanks and CFO Kurt McMackin.
-This morning, Brinks reported third quarter 2024 results on a gap, non-gap, and constant currency basis.
-Most of our comments today will be focused on our non-gap results.
-These non-gap financial measures are intended to provide investors with a supplemental comparison of our operating results and trends for the periods presented.
-Our management believes these measures are also useful to investors as such measures allow investors to evaluate our performance using the same metrics that our management uses to evaluate past performance and prospects for future performance.
-Reconciliation of non-gap results to their most comparable gap results are provided in the press release, the appendix of the presentation, and in this presentation, which can be found on our website.
-I will now turn the call over to Brinks CEO Mark Eubanks.
-Thanks,
+Joining me today are CEO Mark Eubanks and CFO Kurt McMacken.
+This morning, Brinks reported third quarter 2024 results on a GAAP, non-GAAP, and constant currency basis.
+Most of our comments today will be focused on our non-GAAP results.
+These non-GAAP financial measures are intended to provide investors with a supplemental comparison of our operating results and trends for the periods presented.
+Our management believes that these measures are also useful to investors as such measures allow investors to evaluate our performance using the same metrics that our management uses to evaluate past performance and prospects for future performance.
+Reconciliations of non-GAAP results to their most comparable GAAP results are provided in the press release, the appendix of the presentation, and in this morning's 8-K filing, all of which can be found on our website.
+I will now turn the call over to Brink CEO, Mark Eubanks.
+Thanks, Jesse, and good morning.

 speaker